taoranli/taoranli.github.io-cs239/README.md

 #### Step Five - Run application on IDE

+If you just want to use Spark locally, using Intellij Idea is a much easier way to write code and debug.
+Intellij Idea provides SBT which is an open source build tool for Scala and Java projects.
+So we will use SBT to build Spark progrem in Intellij Idea.

+First build a new project and choose use SBT to build a Scala project and then choose Scala version, SBT version and Java SDK.

 #### Step Six - More about Spark

 In the previous part, we use only one single machine to run Spark application, which is called Standalone mode.
 If we want to learn the power of Spark and parallel algorithm, we need to set up a cluster.
 To learning how to set up a Spark cluster, you can visit: